koksha19/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable
+  - variable: 🖐️ used
-  - constant
+  - constant: 🖐️ used
   - scalar
-  - literal
+  - literal: 🖐️ used
-  - expression
+  - expression: 🎓 known
-  - heap
+  - heap: 👂 heard
-  - function
+  - function: 🖐️ used
-  - procedure
+  - procedure: 🖐️ used
-  - method
+  - method: 🖐️ used
-  - class
+  - class: 🖐️ used
   - prototype
   - event
-  - type
+  - type: 🎓 known
-  - primitive types
+  - primitive types: 🖐️ used
-  - reference types
+  - reference types: 🖐️ used
-  - flag
+  - flag: 👂 heard
-  - lexical scope
+  - lexical scope: 👂 heard
-  - code block
+  - code block: 🖐️ used
-  - conditions
+  - conditions: 🖐️ used
-  - loops
+  - loops: 🖐️ used
-  - assignment
+  - assignment: 🖐️ used
-  - regular expression
+  - regular expression: 🖐️ used
-  - interface
+  - interface: 👂 heard
-  - contract
+  - contract: 👂 heard
-  - module
+  - module: 👂 heard
   - call stack
 - Functions
-  - signature
+  - signature: 👂 heard
-  - argument
+  - argument: 🖐️ used
-  - parameter
+  - parameter: 🖐️ used
-  - pure function
+  - pure function: 🖐️ used
   - lambda expression
   - side effects
-  - closure
+  - closure: 👂 heard
   - partial application
   - curry
   - higher order
-  - recursion
+  - recursion: 👂 heard
   - callback
   - listener
   - compose